 - Unlike tampons, be sure to insert the the DivaCup horizontally (toward the tailbone).

 - Do not push the tip of the stem further than a 1/2 inch (1.27 cm) into the vagina.
 Inserting the DivaCup too high may cause leaks, and may also make removal more difficult.

 - After insertion, ensure that the cup is fully open by rotating it a full 360 degrees in either direction.

 - Do not insert the DivaCup while lying down as this may result in the cup being positioned improperly, leading to discomfort and possible leaking.

 - If the DivaCup does move up in the vaginal canal and you are experiencing difficulty removing it please refer to Section B of the User Guide for assistance.
 Our removal video also offers some fantastic removal advice.
 In the rare case that you are still unable to remove The DivaCup after more than twelve (12) hours, seek medical advice.

-- If your cup does leak, it has not been inserted properly; it has not been rotated; it is not inserted at the right angle (horizontally); or the muscle tone of your vagina needs to be strengthened with Kegel exercises.
+- If your cup does leak, it has not been inserted properly; it has not been rotated; it is not inserted at the right angle (horizontally); or the muscle tone of your vaginal muscles may need to be strengthened with Kegel exercises.
 Connect with a trained pelvic floor physiotherapist for advice on if Kegels are right for you.
 Curious about pelvic floor physiotherapy?
 Check out our blog post to learn more.